 Personality is the combination of thoughts, emotions and behaviors that makes everyone unique.
 It's the way people view, understand and relate to the outside world, as well as how they see themselves.
-Personality forms during childhood, shaped through an interaction of inherited tendencies and environmental factors.
+Personality forms during childhood.
+It's likely shaped by inherited genes as well as life situations and experiences.

 The exact cause of antisocial personality disorder isn't known, but:

-- Genes may make you vulnerable to developing antisocial personality disorder — and life situations may trigger its development
+- Genes may make you vulnerable to developing antisocial personality disorder — and life situations, especially neglect and abuse, may trigger its development.

 Certain factors seem to increase the risk of developing antisocial personality disorder, such as:

-- Unstable, violent or chaotic family life during childhood
+- Unstable or violent family life during childhood.

 Men are at greater risk of having antisocial personality disorder than women are.

-Complications, consequences and problems of antisocial personality disorder may include, for example:
+Complications and problems resulting from antisocial personality disorder may include:

-- Having other mental health disorders such as depression or anxiety
+- Having other mental health conditions such as depression or anxiety.

-People with antisocial personality disorder may not provide an accurate account of signs and symptoms.
-A key factor in diagnosis is how the affected person relates to others.
-With permission, family and friends may be able to provide helpful information.
+People with antisocial personality disorder may not give an accurate description of their symptoms.
+A key factor in diagnosis is how the person relates to others.
+With permission, family and friends may be able to give helpful information.

-Diagnosis of antisocial personality disorder is typically based on:
+Diagnosis of antisocial personality disorder is usually based on:

-- A psychological evaluation that explores thoughts, feelings, relationships, behavior patterns and family history
+- A mental health exam that includes talking about thoughts, feelings, relationships, behavior patterns and family history.

-Though typically antisocial personality disorder isn't diagnosed before age 18, some signs and symptoms may occur in childhood or the early teen years.
-Usually there is evidence of conduct disorder symptoms before age 15.
+Antisocial personality disorder usually isn't diagnosed before age 18.
+But some symptoms may occur in childhood or the early teen years.

 Identifying antisocial personality disorder early may help improve long-term outcomes.

-Treatment depends on each person's particular situation, their willingness to participate in treatment and the severity of symptoms.
+Treatment depends on each person's situation, their willingness to participate in treatment and the severity of their symptoms.

-But psychotherapy is not always effective, especially if symptoms are severe and the person can't admit that he or she contributes to serious problems.
+But talk therapy is not always effective, especially if symptoms are severe and the person can't admit that they contribute to serious problems.